EmbodiedCognition/py-c3d/docs/examples.md

 `c3d.header.Header` fields can be accessed from the common `c3d.manager.Manager.header` attribute.
-Parameters are available through a parameter `c3d.group.Group`, and can be accessed through the `c3d.manager.Manager.get` method:
+Parameters are available through a parameter `c3d.group.Group`, and can be accessed through the `c3d.manager.Manager.get` and `c3d.group.Group.get` methods:

     group = reader.get('POINT')
     param = group.get('LABELS')

-or use the simpler method
+or simply use

     param = reader.get('POINT:LABELS')

 Note that for accessing parameters in the `c3d.reader.Reader`, `c3d.reader.Reader.get` returns a `c3d.group.GroupReadonly` instance.
 Convenience functions are provided for some of the common metadata fields such as `c3d.manager.Manager.frame_count`.
 In the case you require specific metadata fields, consider exploring the [C3D format manual] and/or inspect the file using the c3d-metadata script.

 [C3D format manual]: https://c3d.org/docs/C3D_User_Guide.pdf